Neunerlei/docker-images/README.md

 A collection of Docker images; optimized for production use with common extensions and configurations.

-## Important Notice

-These images are in general for my private/professional projects.
+> These images are in general for my private/professional projects.
 I try to keep them updated and secure and promise not to include any breaking changes without notice.
 However, I cannot guarantee the same level of support and stability as official images.
 Use at your own risk.
-All images are automatically build via GitHub Actions on Sunday and Wednesday to ensure they are up-to-date.
+All images are automatically build via GitHub Actions regularly to include the latest security patches from the base images.

 ## Available Images

  - **[PHP-nginx](docs/php-nginx.md)**: PHP with NGINX included (from PHP 8.5 onwards, and PHP 8.4 as legacy)
  - **[PHP (deprecated)](docs/php.md)**: PHP-FPM only (without NGINX) (legacy, deprecated since PHP 8.4)
  - **[Nginx](docs/nginx.md)**: Minimal NGINX web server / reverse proxy
+ - **[Node.js](docs/node-nginx.md)**: Node.js in a box with NGINX as reverse proxy

 ## Automated Image Build Process